dopefishh/pympi/README.md

 NOTE ON VERSION
 ===============
 From version 1 the api will not change anymore.
-This is currently on version 0.99 not yet the case
+This is currently on version 0.99 not yet the case.
+The TextGrid module is already finalized and will always ensure compatibility with newer versions.

 Contents
 ========